Metropolitan Colliery

 The Metropolitan Colliery is a coal mine located near Helensburgh, New South Wales owned by Peabody Energy.
 It was opened by in 1887 by the Cumberland Coal & Iron Mining Company.
 In 1965, the mine was purchased by Australian Iron & Steel.
 A proposed sale to South32 in 2016 was abandoned after the Australian Competition & Consumer Commission refused to approve it.

 Coal is exported from Port Kembla with the mine connected to the Illawarra railway line via a spur line.

+The company is currently mining underneath the protected 'Special Area' of the Woronora DamWoronora Reservoir catchment, directly underneath the Reservoir.
+In 2020, over 10,000 people signed a petition calling on the mining to stop, as a result of concerns about water quality and subsidence damage.

+The text of the petition read as follows: